 Iris Avenue, John F. Kennedy Drive, and Cactus Avenue to the north, and generally the City boundary to the southeast.
-The improvements include approximately 980,154 square feet of landscaped area and 1,710 trees.
+The improvements include approximately 980,404 square feet of landscaped area and 1,710 trees.

 Because assessments in the Zone have been capped at the FY 1996/97 rate, the CSD has not been able to provide the level of service in this Zone that is provided in other Zones.
-The median is currently maintained at a Level 3 service (12-week rotation), and the remainder of the improvements in the Zone are maintained at Level 5 service (20-week rotation).
+The Zone improvements are currently maintained at Level 5 service (20-week rotation).